 This free cheat sheet will improve your instant camera photography skills by providing quick information on using instant cameras, lighting, taking selfies, and more!

-How to Use Instax Mini 11
+How to Use Instax Mini 11 (in 13 Easy Steps)

 How to use your Instax Mini 11?
 To operate the Fujifilm Instax Mini 11, you need to take the following 13 steps (we will discuss each step further down the article).